Forwarding, Caching and Congestion Control in Named Data Networks: Throughput Optimal VIP Control

-To interpret Theorem~\ref{thm:stability}, note that the flow variable $f_{ab}^k$ represents the long-term VIP flow rate for data object $k$ over link $(a,b)$.
+{To interpret Theorem~\ref{thm:stability}, note that the flow variable $f_{ab}^k$ represents the long-term VIP flow rate for data object $k$ over link $(a,b)$.
 The storage variable $\beta_{n,i,l}$ represents the long-term fraction of time that the set $\mathcal B_{n,i,l}$ (the $i$-th combination of $l$ data objects out of $K$ data objects) is cached at node $n$.
-Inequality~\eqref{eq:sink} states that the (exogenous) VIP arrival rate for data object $k$ at node $n$ is upper bounded by the total long-term outgoing VIP flow rate minus the total (endogenous) long-term incoming VIP flow rate, plus the long-term VIP flow rate which is absorbed by all possible caching sets containing data object $k$ at node $n$, weighted by the fraction of time each caching set is used.
-To our knowledge, Theorem~\ref{thm:stability} is the first instance where the effect of caching has been fully incorporated into the stability region of a multi-hop network.
+Inequality~\eqref{eq:sink} states that the (exogenous) VIP arrival rate for data object $k$ at node $n$ is upper bounded by the total long-term outgoing VIP flow rate minus the total (endogenous) long-term incoming VIP flow rate, plus the long-term VIP flow rate which is absorbed by all possible caching sets containing data object $k$ at node $n$, weighted by the fraction of time each caching set is used.}